JordanEmme/blog/content/posts/writing-a-chip8-emulator.md

 I have had tons of fun doing it, and hope I can convey that excitement in this post.
 Additionally, if you are also interested in learning how to write emulators, this is a very manageable project to scratch that itch.
-Should you want to tackle it, I hope you find pretty much all the info you need here, even though this is not written as a tutorial.
+Should you want to tackle it, I hope you find pretty much all the info and references you need here to get you most or all of the way there.

 ## The CHIP-8